oghobhainn/TryHackMe/README.md

 ## Networking

 ### Overview of the OSI - Open System Interconnection
 OSI is a standardised model behind computer networking.
-IRL we use the TCP/IP model.
 ![OSI Model](https://github.com/oghobhainn/TryHackMe/blob/main/images/OSI_model.png)

+But IRL we use the TCP/IP model, which is less understanbl but actually the same things happen.

 ## OpenVPN